grafana-oncallon-callalternatives

 Runframe $15/user/mo (Free tier available) No Yes Startups who want Grafana OnCall simplicity without Grafana Cloud

-Grafana Cloud IRM $20/user + $19/mo platform (Free for 3 users) Yes Yes Teams already invested in Grafana Cloud
+Grafana Cloud IRM $19/mo platform fee includes 3 active IRM users, then $20/additional active IRM user Yes Yes Teams already invested in Grafana Cloud

-PagerDuty ~$21-41/user/mo (Free tier, limited to 5 users) No Yes Enterprises needing 700+ integrations and compliance
+PagerDuty Approx. $21-41/user/mo annual (Free tier, limited to 5 users) No Yes Enterprises needing broad integrations and compliance

-Rootly $20/user/mo per product No Add-on (separate pricing) Teams prioritizing workflow automation
+Rootly Approx. $20/user/mo per product No Separate product Teams prioritizing workflow automation

 The bottom line: If you were happy with OnCall OSS because it was simple, free, and worked, Runframe and Squadcast are closest in simplicity and scope.
 PagerDuty and incident.io offer more sophistication at higher cost.
 If you are already on Grafana Cloud, IRM is the path of least resistance.